Back To Search Results

 Prognosis

-With the surgical techniques, randomized clinical trials and reviews have shown that endometrial ablation controlled bleeding more effectively at 4 months postoperatively, but at 5 years, there was no difference compared to medical management.
-When trials have compared hysterectomy versus levonorgestrel-releasing IUD, the hysterectomy group had better results at 1 year.
-There was no difference in the quality of life seen at 5 and 10 years, but many women in the levonorgestrel-releasing IUD group had undergone a hysterectomy by 10 years.[5]
+With the surgical techniques, randomized clinical trials and reviews have shown that endometrial ablation controlled bleeding more effectively at 4 months postoperatively, but at 5 years, no difference compared to medical management was noted.
+When trials have compared hysterectomy versus LNG-IUD, the hysterectomy group had better results at 1 year.
+No difference in the quality of life was seen at 5 and 10 years, but many women in the LNG-IUD group had undergone a hysterectomy by 10 years.[8]

 Complications

-Complications of chronic abnormal uterine bleeding can include anemia, infertility, and endometrial cancer.
-Acute abnormal uterine bleeding, severe anemia, hypotension, shock, and even death may result if prompt treatment and supportive care are not initiated.
+Complications of chronic AUB can include anemia, infertility, and endometrial cancer.
+Acute AUB can result in complications associated with critical blood loss, eg, severe anemia, hypotension, renal dysfunction, shock, and even death if prompt treatment and supportive care are not initiated.[9]

 Consultations

 Consultations with obstetrics and gynecology should be initiated early on for proper evaluation and treatment.
-Depending on the etiology of abnormal uterine bleeding, other specialties may need to become involved in patient care.
+Depending on the etiology of AUB, other specialties may need to become involved in patient care.
 For coagulopathies, consultations with hematology/oncology are warranted.
-If the patient wishes to undergo a uterine artery embolization, Interventional radiology will need to be consulted.
-Malignancy may require both gynecologic oncology and hematology/oncology specialties for proper treatment.
+Interventional radiology should be consulted for uterine artery embolization procedures.
+Malignancy may require proper treatment for gynecologic oncology and hematology/oncology specialties.

 Deterrence and Patient Education